 And these from Irish poet John Keats: “I’m certain of nothing but the holiness of the heart’s affections and the truth of the imagination”.

 Finally, 20th century’s unsurpassed genius, Albert Einstein said:

 “The most beautiful experience we can have is the mysterious.
 It is the fundamental emotion that stands at the cradle of true art and true science.
 Whoever does not know it and can no longer wonder, no longer marvel, is as good as dead, and his eyes are dimmed”.

 Will you invite the mysterious into your art?
 Will you express the mystery that is you in your paintings?

 P.S.
 I have a surprise for you!

 You’ve told me that one of your biggest challenges is struggling with the middle of the painting and not knowing what to do.
-Studio Journey: A Year Of Creating Dangerously is my offering designed to help you through this and many other issues that arise as an artist.
+The Artist’s Journey is my signature, foundational course that will help you with this as well as guide you to creating your deepest art.